Urevassnutene

-Urevassnutane or Urevassnutene is a mountain in the municipality of Bykle in Agder county, Norway.
+Urevassnutane is a mountain in Bykle Municipality in Agder county, Norway.
 The 1389 m tall mountain has a topographic prominence of 50 m.
 The mountain sits in the Setesdalsheiene mountains and it sits on the southern shore of the lake Store Urevatn.
 The nearest road lies about 4 km to the east and the road comes from the village of Bykle, about 17 km to the southwest.